 However, as long as you remember to go into Photos on your Mac, you can easily download them to that app so that they don't vanish later in the month.
 We'll show you how to do that below.

-Now if you open Photos on your Mac you will see your last 30-days worth of photos.
-If you want to save any onto your Mac, right click (or control click) on the photo and choose Save.
+If you want to save any onto your Mac, right click (or control click) on the photo and choose Save or Duplicate.

 Unlike with iCloud Photos, once you have copied the photo onto your Mac you could delete the photo from your iPhone - you now have a copy on your Mac.

 There is another option that utilises Apple's iCloud - you can transfer photos between your iPhone and iPad or Mac using the Files folder on your devices.